AyanUpadhaya/CODEPAD_MERN_APP/README.md

 ![CodePad Editor Interface](https://iili.io/2G09egR.png)

-**CodePad Editor** is a modern, online platform for sharing code snippets effortlessly.
+**CodePad Editor** is an online platform for sharing code snippets effortlessly.
 No account creation is required—just write, share, and explore code in almost every programming language.
 Whether you're a developer seeking quick collaboration or a learner sharing their first snippet, CodePad makes it simple and efficient.

 ---